Zwahe/z-playlists/README.md

 # Aiminati
-A comprehensive list of Aiminati routines.
+A comprehensive list of all Aiminati routines.

 Welcome to [Aiminati](https://twitter.com/aiminati)!
 Our goal is to make you a better aimer in your respective game/field of aiming (tracking, switching, clicking).
 Here you will find a wide variety of routines to help develop these skills.